ITEC Level 4 Certificate in Sports Massage Therapy

 TO GAIN ENTRY TO THIS COURSE, YOU WILL NEED:

-- To have successfully completed the ITEC Level 3 sports massage or massage diploma
+- To have successfully completed the ITEC Level 3 sports massage diploma

 - You should have kept up to date on anatomy and physiology.